The Curse of Apparent Cause Analysis (Updated)

 16 Years Later – What Has Changed?

-The bad news: some are still practicing Apparent Cause Analysis in its original, substandard form.
+Here is the bad news: some are still using Apparent Cause Analysis in its original, substandard form.
 Some even recommend it to others!

 The good news: Ten years later (March of 2016), many took my advice after the Nuclear Energy Institute (NEI) recommended reducing the cumulative impact of corrective action programs (Efficiency Bulletin 16-10, Reduce Cumulative Impact From the Corrective Action Program).